Hasan Izzet Pasha: Balkan Wars

 During the First Balkan War, he went to Babaeski and was appointed the commander of the 9th Division by the order of the Eastern Army (Şark Ordusu).
 He took part in battles at Petra (present day: Kayalı village in the central district of Kırklareli Province) on 9–10 October 1912 and Taştabya, Vize and Çatalca.
 He was promoted to the rank of Mirliva on 19 December 1912.
 On 21 January 1913, he was appointed the commander of the I Corps (part of the left wing of the Çatalca Army) by proxy.
 And then he was appointed the commander of the 18th Division on 6 March 1913.

 During the Second Balkan War, he commanded the II Corps under the Çatalca Army commanded directly by Ahmet Izzet Pasha and took part in the advance to Adrianople.
-After the armistice, on 24 December 1913, he was appointed to the commander of the III Corps.
+After the armistice, on 24 December 1913, he was appointed as the commander of the III Corps.

 World War

 After the 1914 mobilization of World War I, Sultan Mehmed V asked him to be the commander of the Third Army.
 He was the commander during Bergmann Offensive.
 He feared in the background of the ill and rapid changes in the Army leadership during the preparations for the Battle of Sarikamish.
 He also opposed Enver Pasha to attack prematurely during Battle of Sarikamish.
 He gave his post as commander of the Third Army on 18 December 1914.
+He later participated in the Turkish War of Independence where he fought on the western front against the Greeks.